romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationFields.rst

         .. note::

-            You can regroup several fields by assigning them the same container selector, this is what you can find in the example above.
+            You can regroup several fields by assigning them the same container selector, as in the example above.

 .. _fieldsSettings-feedbackContainerSelector: